momentohq/client-sdk-java/examples/lambda/README.md

 ## Example Lambda

-This repo contains an example lambda, built using AWS CDK, that performs a basic set and get operation on Momento cache.
+This directory contains an example lambda, built using AWS CDK, that performs a basic set and get operation on Momento cache.

 The primary use is to provide a base for testing Momento in an AWS lambda environment.
-The lambda creates a Momento client, and then calls a set and get on a hard-coded key,value.
+The lambda creates a Momento client, and then calls a set and get on a hard-coded key/value pair.

 ## Prerequisites